chaotic voltage generator

 $20.00 – $80.00

 Diode Chaos is a 3hp analog chaotic low frequency voltage generator.
 It is a unique module because it has never existed as an electronic music instrument until now.
 The module is based on a circuit from a paper called “A simple chaotic circuit with a light-emitting diode” written by Volos, Wang, Jafari, and Kapitaniak.

 Diode Chaos produces 3 phases of interrelated morphing voltages including a chaotic trigger out.
-The range is around 30 seconds a cycle up to audio rate.
+The range is 20-30 seconds a cycle up to audio rate, although only the X out and TRIG out go up to audio rate.
 The frequency is controlled by the RATE knob.
 Each output exhibits different behavior at different rate settings.
 X,Y, and Z outs like to stay in the 4vpp range although at different RATE settings the outs can reach 10vpp.
 The TRIG out chaotically releases 0-10v triggers although sometimes it will spit out smaller voltage peaks.